abdulrahman93/FCI-CS352-wo7oshDS/README.md

 A project to simulate social network website.
 Using REST architecture and deploying to cloud (Google App Engine).
 Made for Software Engineering-II course.

 # Team:
-Abdulrahman Abdulmoneim\n
+- Abdulrahman Abdulmoneim
-Ahmed Said(Github: ahmedsaidelmasry)
+- Ahmed Said(Github: ahmedsaidelmasry)